AlexanderKosik/kickstart_python/exercises/bonus/gol.md

     # unpack the tuple
     x, y = cell_coordinate

-    # We do not want to have 'from_values' below 0, therefore we use min
+    # We do not want to have 'from_values' below 0, therefore we use max
-    # We do not want to have 'to_values' above our max width/height
+    # We do not want to have 'to_values' above our defined width/height,
+    # therefore we use min
-    # Pay attention: last valid width index is width -1
+    # Pay attention:
-    # Pay attention: last valid height index is height -1
+    # last valid width idx is width -1, last valid height idx is height -1
     x_from, x_to = max(x-1, 0), min(x+1, width -1)
     y_from, y_to = max(y-1, 0), min(y+1, height -1)

-    # lets write the nested for loop as a comprehension and use builtin function sum
+    # use of comprehension and sum
     alive_cells = sum(board[y][x]
         for y in range(y_from, y_to +1)
         for x in range(x_from, x_to +1))

     # reduce by cell state of CUI
-    alive_cells -= board[y][x]
-    return alive_cells
+    return alive_cells - board[y][x]

 # Test configuration A
 coord = (2, 2)